Assertores/Assertores.github.io/README.md

 ## <center>GAME-DESIGNER/GAME-PROGRAMMER</center>

 Hi.
-I'm a Game Developer from Germany still in apprenticeship.
+I'm a Game Developer from Germany still in apprenticeship.<br>

-As for now I have experience with the programming languages c, c++ and c#.
+As for now I have experience with the programming languages c, c++ and c#.<br>

-Furthermore I worked with Unity, Godot, Git, SDL and Qt-Creator.
+Furthermore I worked with Unity, Godot, Git, SDL and Qt-Creator.<br>

-In my spare time I like to play some musical instruments for example Drums, Guitar and Violin.
+In my spare time I like to play some musical instruments for example Drums, Guitar and Violin.<br>

 <br>
 <br>